 - Chopped up kale mixed with other greens and veggies (maybe with a sweet dressing) might be better than a full kale salad.

 - Dropping a little kale in your morning smoothie, and then increasing it over time might be better than a full-on green kale smoothie.

 - Chop kale up small and sneak into vegetable sautes (like your onions, carrots, bell peppers and/or celery) for something you’re making.
 A little kale in the vegetables for things like spaghetti sauce, meatloaf or meatballs or chili will act almost like an herb; kale is really no more bitter than say, parsley.

-- Use kale in soups; it stays fresher than say spinach and small bits pick up flavor beautifully and a smaller amount of kale in a bowl of soup doesn’t seem overwhelming with all the other ingredients in a soup.
+- Use kale in soups; it stays fresher than spinach and small bits pick up flavor beautifully, A smaller amount of kale in a bowl of soup doesn’t seem overwhelming with all the other ingredients already un there.
 It’s great in Italian soups.

 Counteract the Bitterness:

 There are two ways to counteract bitterness, the first is to add something sweet, the second to add something more bitter!

 - If you’re making salad, a sweeter dressing might help; ease down the sweetness as you get used to the kale.
 Another option is to use a really robust dressing; it kind of drowns out the taste of the kale.

 - When cooking as greens, add in a little date or honey as natural sweeteners or a little brown sugar.
 Serve with a little apple cider vinegar in the greens or to sprinkle on at the table.